What is a cornea transplant?

 The surgical procedure is performed when an opacity or deformation is detected, or there is any type of disease that affects the transparency of the cornea.

-In these cases, what we perform is a keratoplasty, which involves replaces the damaged cornea with a donor cornea.
+In these cases, what we perform is called a keratoplasty, which involves replaces the damaged cornea with a donor cornea.

 How is a cornea transplant performed?